WPF-Forge/Forge.Forms/docs/guides/actions.md

 Properties regarding layout are discussed in [form elements](form-elements.md).

+## Dialog actions

+It is common to use actions only when the form is hosted in a dialog.
+For this reason you can use `[DialogAction]` attribute.
+DialogAction has `IsVisible = {Env DialogHostContext}` and `ClosesDialog = true` by default.

 ## Handling actions

 When an action is performed, an `IActionContext` is created and is passed to: